chengmateng/udacity_ds_project1/README.md

 ## Introduction

-This project uses datasets at stackoverflow.com in the year of 2018 and 2022.
+This project uses datasets at stackoverflow.com in 2022.

 ## Installation